rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Yes, they carry luggage as well.

-The mechanics is logical and makes sense right?
-Muscles are very important for life.
+The mechanics of muscles protecting our joints and ligaments is logical and makes sense right?

-Why should we bring our joints or ligaments even further?
+Since nature took care of that, why should we bring our joints or ligaments even further?

 We start life physically loosen.
 A baby can touch its heels on the back of its skull if needed.
 Slowly and surely we build some body tension by growing up.
 As we grow older and older, we also get stiffer and curbed by life.